Jonathan Hartmann, MLS Director of Clinical Integration Services & Data Discovery Dahlgren Memorial Library Georgetown University Medical Center

-In twenty years as an academic medical librarian I have always been at the forefront of providing information, knowledge management and education in the most efficient way using the latest technology.
+In my 25 years as an academic medical librarian I have always been at the forefront of providing information, knowledge management and education in the most efficient way using the latest technology.
 For example:

 - 1996: I became the first librarian to teach a comprehensive course on the medical applications of computers which required using cutting-edge technology to provide remote access to library databases.
 (Learn more here.)